Sign In

 Andrew Ng says that as AI becomes more widespread, it will let more people access advanced knowledge.
 That means more people will be able to solve complex problems with ease.
 He compared this to how the popularization of electricity brought huge changes to society as a whole.

-In fact, Professor Andrew Ng offers most of his lectures for free on DeepLearning.AI , Courcera, and other platforms.
-If you go, you'll see Langchain's founder teaching Langchain, and AI experts teaching AI and deep learning.
-All for free!
+In fact, Professor Andrew Ng makes most of his lectures available for free on platforms such as DeepLearning.AI and Courcera .
+If you visit, you will find the founder of LangChain teaching LangChain, and AI experts teaching about artificial intelligence and deep learning.
+And it is for free!

 Sam Altman likewise stresses that AI can benefit everyone, and argues that we should create opportunities for a better world through technology.
 He said it’s important to make AI accessible to more people, breaking free from technological monopolies.

-Both of these stories are stories I heard directly from them.
-Of course, there's a saying , " Those who don't use AI will be replaced by those who do."
-This is similar to the saying, "Those who don't drive will arrive at their destination later than those who do."
-It depends on road conditions, circumstances, and destination.
-Sometimes, public transportation arrives faster than a private car (taxi).
-I think that it is a huge social problem to say that if you don't learn something, something big will happen to the world.
-This is especially true in South Korea, where people live with a goal-oriented mindset.
-Then, without any goals, it's just the latest technology, or rather, a service.
-People learn about services and find something enjoyable.
+I heard both of these stories directly from them.
+Of course, there is a saying that " those who do not use artificial intelligence will be replaced by those who do."
+This is similar to the saying, "Those who do not drive a car arrive at their destination later than those who do."
+It depends on the road conditions, the situation, and the destination.
+Sometimes, public transportation can arrive faster than a private car (or taxi).
+I think it is a major social problem to talk as if the world will end in disaster if you don't learn.
+This is especially true in South Korea, where people live in a goal-oriented way.
+The next step is simply the latest technology—or rather, service—without any goals.
+It ends with just being someone who feels good about learning the service.

 카카오 뱅크 블로그에 좋은 글이 있어 함께 공유합니다. 이미지를 클릭하면 새창에서 해당 블로그로 넘어갑니다.